mikopbx/Core/README.md

 More than 25 | Dual CPUs 3 GHz x86-64, 2 MB RAM or more

 ## How to modify your system
-MikoPBX usually loads from read-only *offload* partition.
-If you want to change something in the core module, you should remount the partition to *write mode* with a console (SSH) command **remount-offload**

-If you want to add some new functionality, we strongly advise you look at [ModuleTemplate](https://github.com/mikopbx/ModuleTemplate) repository.

 For some easy customisations, you can use a dialplan application point on a menu.
-Dialplan application supports PHP-AGI or Asterisk Dialplan language.
+The *dialplan applications* supports PHP-AGI or Asterisk Dialplan language.
  <p align="center">
      <img src="https://github.com/mikopbx/assets/raw/master/img/screenshots/ApplicationEditor.png"/>
  </p>